zchking/docs/pages/katalon-studio/tutorials/create_test_case_using_script_mode.md

 ![Script mode Katalon Studio](../../images/katalon-studio/tutorials/create_test_case_using_script_mode/2.-Katalon-script-view.png)

 The import statement in a test script allows referencing to classes to be used.
-Expand the ‘import’ section to see all default imported classes by Katalon Studio.
-The name after ‘as’ in each import statement is an alias for the class.
+Expand the 'import' section to see all default imported classes by Katalon Studio.
+The name after 'as' in each import statement is an alias for the class.
 You can change the alias for each class.
 These classes are necessary for composing a test script.

 Katalon Studio is an automation tool that supports keyword-driven testing.
 All keywords are grouped into **[WebUI](http://docs.katalon.com/display/KD/Web+UI)**, **[Mobile](http://docs.katalon.com/display/KD/Mobile)** and **[WebService](http://docs.katalon.com/display/KD/Web+Service)** packages accordingly.
-Press ‘Ctrl + Space‘ to view these packages and functions from the imported classes.
+Press 'Ctrl + Space' to view these packages and functions from the imported classes.

 3. In this scenario, you will create a Web application test script, so you can make use of the **[Web UI](https://docs.katalon.com/x/VQAM) [built-in keywords](https://docs.katalon.com/x/VQAM)**.
 To use a built-in **WebUI** keyword, enter the following syntax into the editor.